langflow-ai/langflow/docs/docs/Integrations/Notion/integrations-notion.md

 Your integration token is a sensitive piece of information.
 Make sure to keep it secure and never share it publicly.
 Store it safely in your Langflow configuration or environment variables.
 :::

-## Step 4: Grant Integration Access to Notion Databases
+## Grant Integration Access to Notion Databases

 For your integration to interact with Notion databases, you need to grant it access to the specific databases it will be working with.